Walgreens The Thread

 What is a milk allergy?

-A milk allergy is caused by an immune system malfunction.
-The malfunction is normally in response to one or both of the main proteins in milk: casein and whey.
-When someone with a milk allergy consumes milk, the body attempts to fight it with an immune response, which results in the symptoms of an allergic reaction.
+A milk allergy is caused by the immune system reacting to one or both of the main proteins in milk: casein and whey.
+When someone with a milk allergy consumes milk or a product containing milk, the body attempts to fight it with an immune response, which results in the symptoms of an allergic reaction.
 There are different risk factors for milk allergy, including family history, age (it's more common in young children), history of other allergies and having atopic dermatitis.

 What is lactose intolerance?

 Lactose intolerance is the inability to fully digest lactose, or milk sugar.
 It is most often caused by producing too little of an enzyme in the small intestine called lactase.
-Lactase helps to break down lactose so that it can be absorbed into the bloodstream instead of interacting with normal bacteria in the colon, which can result in diarrhea and bloating.
+This enzyme helps break down lactose so that it can be easily absorbed into the bloodstream.
+Without enough lactase, the undigested lactose passes into the colon where it’s fermented by bacteria, causing symptoms, such as diarrhea and bloating.

 What are the symptoms of a milk allergy?